Defining poverty in Canada as a social disease is first step to healing it

 Thank you for reading this story…

-More people are reading rabble.ca than ever and unlike many news organizations, we have never put up a paywall – at rabble we’ve always believed in making our reporting and analysis free to all.
-But media isn’t free to produce. rabble’s total budget is likely less than what big corporate media spend on photocopying (we kid you not!) and we do not have any major foundation, sponsor or angel investor.
-Our only supporters are people and organizations -- like you.
+More people are reading rabble.ca than ever and unlike many news organizations, we have never put up a paywall – at rabble we’ve always believed in making our reporting and analysis free to all, while striving to make it sustainable as well.
+Media isn’t free to produce. rabble’s total budget is likely less than what big corporate media spend on photocopying (we kid you not!) and we do not have any major foundation, sponsor or angel investor.
+Our main supporters are people and organizations -- like you.
 This is why we need your help.

-If everyone who visits rabble and likes it chipped in a couple of dollars per month, our future would be much more secure and we could do much more: like the things our readers tell us they want to see more of: more staff reporters and more work to complete the upgrade of our website.
+You are what keep us sustainable.

+rabble.ca has staked its existence on you.
+We live or die on community support -- your support!
+We get hundreds of thousands of visitors and we believe in them.
+We believe in you.
+We believe people will put in what they can for the greater good.
+We call that sustainable.

+So what is the easy answer for us?
+Depend on a community of visitors who care passionately about media that amplifies the voices of people struggling for change and justice.
+It really is that simple.
+When the people who visit rabble care enough to contribute a bit then it works for everyone.

-We’re asking if you could make a donation, right now, to set rabble on solid footing.
+And so we’re asking you if you could make a donation, right now, to help us carry forward on our mission.
+Make a donation today.

 Comments